sigttou/analyzecrypt.py/README.md

 ## Documentation
 The code is enough, it's just some lines.

+## Using the code
+Run `analyze.py` to get information from Frida
+Use `eval_results.py` to get information about the logged calls

 ## TODO:
 - More monitoring options:
 	- read content from addresses not only strings